anand40090/Jfrog-Jenkins-Intigration/Jennkins-Docker-Jfrog-Pipeline.md

 ### Output on jfrog

-In above pipeline it is configured to store the docker image as per the jenkins build number on jefrog artifact
+In above pipeline it is configured to store the docker image as per the jenkins build number on jfrog artifact

 ![image](https://github.com/anand40090/Jfrog-Jenkins-Intigration/assets/32446706/43779421-4eda-40fc-add5-120995f7d8bc)